All about DTI

 What are the requirements to become certified?

-• Infant and Child CPR certification
+5. Attend and complete an Infant and Child CPR Certification.

 What happens if I take a training but don’t certify?